MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-database-schema-validation.md

 ---
 # .show database schema validation

-This command shows schema violations within a database.
-For information about what the command validates, see [Validation scenarios](#validation-scenarios).
+This command identifies any existing schema violations within a database.
+It performs a comprehensive validation of functions, materialized views, external tables, data mappings, continuous exports, update policies, row level security policies, and the cache policy.
+For more information, see [Validation scenarios](#validation-scenarios).

 ## Permissions

 You must have at least Database Viewer or Database Monitor permissions to run this command.
-For more information, see [Kusto role-based access control](access-control/role-based-access-control.md).
+For more information, see [role-based access control](../access-control/role-based-access-control.md).

 ## Syntax